 But the volleyball hit the floor before I could whack it upward.

-That last comment in the cascade included the question
+That last comment in the cascade included a question about a haiku titled Thus Saith the Lord:

 What made you the lucky poet whom God speaks through?